-During the 2020/21 academic year the College has been focused on two key issues.
-Dealing with the impact on learning of the pandemic and national lockdowns as well as trying to make continuous improvements to address the areas for development highlighted by Ofsted in their inspections of the College.
-Ofsted inspected the College's GCSE and Post-16 provision in October 2018 and the apprenticeship provision in October 2019.
+During the 2020/21 academic year the College focused on two key issues.
+Firstly, dealing with the impact on learning caused by the pandemic and national lockdowns.
+Secondly, making continuous improvements to address the areas for development highlighted by Ofsted in 2018.